ocochard/life_calendar/README.md

 ## How to Read Your Calendar

-- **X-axis**: Week of the year (1-52)
+- **X-axis**: Week of the year (1-52) - labeled horizontally with arrow pointing right
-- **Y-axis**: Age (0-90 years)
+- **Y-axis**: Age (0-90 years) - labeled vertically with arrow pointing down
 - **Black squares**: Weeks you've already lived
 - **Empty squares**: Weeks yet to come (if you live to 90)
+- **Spacing**: Gaps between boxes (half the box size) for easier reading

 Each row represents one year of your life.
 Each column represents one week of the year.

 ## Example Output

 The generated PDF includes:
-- Title and subtitle with your birthdate
+- Customizable title at the top (default: "A 90-Year Human Life in Weeks")
-- 52×90 grid of weeks (4,680 total squares)
+- 52×90 grid of weeks (4,680 total squares) with spacing
-- Age labels on the left side (every 5 years)
+- Age labels: 0, 5, 10, 15...85 on the left side
+- Age label: 90 on the right side (emphasizing the endpoint)
-- Week labels on top (every 5 weeks)
+- Week labels on top (every 5 weeks: 1, 5, 10, 15...50)
-- Axis labels ("Age" and "Week of Year")
+- Vertical "Age" label with downward arrow (stops at age ~15)
+- Horizontal "Week of Year" label with rightward arrow (stops at week ~25)
 - Footer explaining the visualization
-- Statistics about weeks lived
+- Statistics displayed in terminal output (not in PDF)

 ## Printing

-The PDF is designed to print on standard A4 paper in landscape orientation.
+The PDF is designed to print on standard A4 paper in portrait orientation.
 For best results:
 - Print at 100% scale (no shrinking)
-- Use landscape orientation
+- Use portrait orientation
 - High-quality or best print settings recommended

 ## Technical Details

 - **Grid dimensions**: 52 columns × 90 rows = 4,680 squares
-- **Page size**: A4 landscape (297mm × 210mm)
+- **Page size**: A4 portrait (210mm × 297mm)
+- **Spacing**: Half-box gaps between each square for clarity
-- **Square size**: Automatically calculated to fit the page
+- **Square size**: Automatically calculated to fit the page with spacing
 - **Border style**: Thin gray lines (0.5pt)
 - **Calculation**: Days lived ÷ 7 = weeks lived